 - Innovation and Creativity: Encourage innovation and creativity by the candidates, especially in creating and distributing campaign materials.
 Candidates are welcome to use social media to generate enthusiasm about voting in the Academy elections and to campaign for their election in accordance with these guidelines.

-- Professionalism: Campaign in a professional, positive and appropriate manner, avoiding disparaging or negative comments against opposing candidates.
+- Professionalism: Campaign in a professional, positive and appropriate manner, avoiding disparaging or negative comments about candidates.
 Campaigning must conform to Academy's Code of Ethics.
-Let your work speak for itself; no need to compare or discuss other candidates in your campaign.
+Let your work speak for itself; there is no need to compare or discuss other individuals in your campaign.
 Further, candidates are encouraged to review the Pledge of Professional Civility Guiding Principles and supporting resources, take the pledge and help demonstrate positive, productive engagement among the Academy community.

-Active campaigning for candidates may begin two weeks prior to the opening of the polls and continue through the duration of the voting period (January 16 - February 15, 2018).
+Active campaigning for candidates may begin January 18, two weeks prior to the opening of the polls, and continue through the duration of the voting period ending on February 15.
+However, as soon as the ballot is posted you can promote voting in general and encourage members to review the ballot and the candidates' biographical information (usually available in mid-December).

 The following guidelines have been developed by the Academy's Nominating Committee to help clarify the rules and roles in the campaign process for all stakeholders.